aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/scripts.md

 layout: default
 published: true
 title: Scripts
-description: Functions that you can use in bot scripts
+description: Everything you can use in bot scripts
 ---
 # How to use
 Every command has to be in his own line.
 They cannot use more than one line.
-To use line breaks in arguments, please use `\n` instead of the line break.
+To use line breaks in arguments, please use `\n` instead of the line break.<br>
+For everything that could be specific to a programming language (like RegEx): The bot runs in Java, that means you have to use Java syntax for everything you do.

 # Events